Linaro/lava/doc/v2/device-integration.rst

 all buffers from previous test runs or deployments, **including** when such test runs or deployments failed in unexpected ways.

+.. note:: It is recommended for all devices that admins disable ability of the device to automatically boot anything, but rather simply drop to the bootloader prompt.

 .. index:: device integration - networking

 .. _integration_networking: